 While the healthcare industry is facing some of the biggest disruptions in the history of modern medicine, a new study from ISACA, a global non-profit organization that offers IT governance leadership and resources, showed a meager 53 percent of IT professionals polled trusted their bosses had a solid understanding of big data analytics, which is the absolute driving force behind much of the medical industry's technological advancements.

-One aspect of healthcare that is seeing some great strides in technological advancement is in the area of long-term post-acute care, namely in the area of the Internet of Things (IoT).
-For IT staff and decision-makers of long-term post-acute care facilities, having the power to stay connected with the patient is on point of growing concern.
-Here are three IoT-based technologies assisting care providers in offering better long-term post-acute care services.
+One aspect of healthcare that is seeing some great strides in technological advancement is in the area of Senior Living and Post-Acute Care, namely in the area of the Internet of Things (IoT).
+For IT staff and decision-makers of Senior Living and Post-Acute Care facilities, having the power to stay connected with the patient is on point of growing concern.
+Here are three IoT-based technologies assisting care providers in offering better Senior Living and Post-Acute Care services.

 Evidence-based Guidelines for Better Transition Management

-At the heart of the long-term post-acute care (LTPAC) industry are the costly readmission penalties, as well as potential payment structures that place providers at higher risk.
+At the heart of the senior living industry are the costly readmission penalties, as well as potential payment structures that place providers at higher risk.
 Discharge plans have become increasingly more complex, with one little mistake causing a readmission and resulting in penalties.
 This means getting the transition correct the first time in order to avoid those costly readmissions in the first place is paramount.

 The most prevalent gap between acute and post-acute care is the transition from hospital to home or hospital to care home.
 This gap comes in the form of poor communication between the transferring provider and the receiving provider, where a reported 12 to 34 percent of discharge summaries ever reach the receiving care teams and another one-third don't even receive documents from the hospital.
 Today, these problems are being solved quickly with the advent of Cloud-based technologies and mobile devices, that allow evidence-based guidelines for transition management.